 - Reference to any other documents that stall needs to be aware of and comply with (e.g., more detailed security policies and procedures as well as any other relevant proceedings not directly related to security).
 This could be industry-speciﬁc policies such as those businesses that need to deal with environmental issues, aspects of health care, production of pharmaceutical products or food safety.

-This management information security policy should be written in a way that the style and content are independent of any particular skill, process or technical knowledge.
-For example, the content should be understandable by someone that is not an IT specialist, someone not trained in company ﬁnances or legal affairs or does not have human resources skills. in other words, it should state information security objectives that are generally understood by all stall not just people with highly technical backgrounds or certain professional qualiﬁcations or skills.
+This management information security policy should be written in a way that the style and content are independent of any particular skill, process, or technical knowledge.
+For example, the content should be understandable by someone that is not an IT specialist, someone not trained in company ﬁnances or legal affairs, or does not have human resources skills. in other words, it should state information security objectives that are generally understood by all stalls not just people with highly technical backgrounds or certain professional qualiﬁcations or skills.

 Approval, Communication, and Awareness